m0rp43us/openmeteopy/docs/index.rst

-.. openmeteo-py documentation master file, created by sphinx-quickstart on Thu Oct 14 12:46:32 2021.
+.. openmeteo_py documentation master file, created by sphinx-quickstart on Fri Feb 16 17:04:10 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to openmeteo-py's documentation!
+Welcome to openmeteo_py's documentation!
 ========================================

 .. toctree::
    :maxdepth: 2
-   :caption: Python API:
+   :caption: Contents:

-   source/api/openmeteo-py
+   modules

 Indices and tables